eminyagiz42/awesome-sap-commerce/README.md

 ### Twitter

-- [Hashtaghybris](https://twitter.com/hashtaghybris) - A Slack Community for the Hybris, unfortunately not active today.
+- [Hashtaghybris](https://twitter.com/hashtaghybris) - A Slack community for the Hybris, unfortunately not active today.

 ### Paid Courses